Summer Fun’s Gone Virtual

 Our Garden to Gourmet Program will be held virtually on Tuesday afternoons beginning June 30 through Zoom, or through a series of videos if kids can’t access Zoom.
 Register for Garden to Gourmet

 4-H Engineering challenges will be held on Thursdays beginning on July 2 through Zoom or videos if kids can’t access Zoom.
-Register for 4-H Engineering
+Registration has ended.

 Kids who have registered will be provided with kits to complete the projects in our Virtual Programs.
 For more information on 2020 Summer Fun Programs check out our website or give us a call at 252-745-4121.